Communicating with dogs requires more than words

 Respecting your dog is essential to training

 The third cornerstone is respect.
 Respecting your dog is an essential part of not only training, but dog ownership in general.
-God gave us these fine animals to care for.
+God gave us these fine animals.
 We must provide for and love them from puppies to old age.

 We believe respect is the most important training cornerstone.
 Whether you are training your dog to become a master hunter or a lap dog they need to be treated with respect.